• Skip to primary navigation

 Let’s assume both these people have the same height, weight, coach, train in the same gym, use the same weights, and have approximately the same strength.
 What do you think is causing the squat depth discrepancy?

-Mobility is the culprit here.
+Improving mobility is crucial to longevity, strength and avoiding injury.
 Squats are a compound lift and involve the recruitment of multiple muscles.
 A stiffness in any muscle group like the arms, upper or lower back, quads, hamstring, knees, shins, calves, or ankles could limit the mobility on the squats.

 What is Mobility?